-A team of Lippizaner stallions performs every Sunday at the South African National Horsemanship Centre, in Kyalami, near Johannesburg.
+A team of Lippizaner stallions performs every Sunday at the South African National Horsemanship Centre in Kyalami, near Johannesburg.

 Visitors to Roodepoort can go on walks and trails through the Kloofendal Nature Reserve, or enjoy a picnic or a show at the popular Kloofendal Amphitheatre.
-The Walter Sisulu National Botanical Garden (formerly known as the Witwatersrand National Botanical Garden) boasts a 70 m-high waterfall.
+The Walter Sisulu National Botanical Garden boasts a 70 m-high waterfall.